Hossbach Memorandum

-The Hossbach Memorandum is a summary of a meeting in Berlin on 5 November 1937 attended by German dictator Adolf Hitler and his military and foreign policy leadership in which Hitler outlined his expansionist policies.
+The Hossbach Memorandum (or Hossbach Protocol) records minutes of a meeting in Berlin on 5 November 1937 attended by German dictator Adolf Hitler and his military and foreign policy leadership in which Hitler outlined his expansionist policies.
 The meeting marked the beginning of Hitler's foreign policies becoming radicalised.

-According to the memorandum, Hitler did not want war with Britain and France in 1939.
+According to the memorandum, Hitler did not want war with Britain and France in 1937.
 Instead, he favoured small wars of plunder to support Germany's struggling economy.
 Hitler's army adjutant, Colonel Friedrich Hossbach, took minutes at the meeting.
 Also in attendance were Reich Foreign Minister, Baron Konstantin von Neurath; Reich War Minister, Field Marshal Werner von Blomberg; Army Commander-in-Chief, General Werner von Fritsch; Kriegsmarine Commander-in-Chief, Admiral Erich Raeder; and Luftwaffe Commander-in-Chief, Hermann Göring.

 Contents

 The conference of 5 November 1937 had been called in response to complaints from Admiral Raeder that the navy was receiving insufficient allocations of steel and other raw materials and that its entire building programme was in danger of collapse.
 Neither the air force nor the army was willing to reduce its steel allocations.
 As the conference had been called in response to resolve the dispute, Hitler took the opportunity to provide a summary of his assessment of foreign policy.

 He stated that if he died, the contents of the conference were to be regarded as his "political testament".
 In Hitler's view, the economy of Nazi Germany had reached such a state of crisis that the only way of stopping a drastic fall in living standards was to embark on a policy of aggression sooner, rather than later, to provide Lebensraum by seizing Austria and Czechoslovakia.
 Hitler also announced that it was imperative to act in the next five or six years before "two hate-inspired antagonists", Britain and France, closed the gap in the arms race in which, Hitler noted, Germany was already falling behind.

 A striking change noted in the Hossbach Memorandum is Hitler's new evaluation of Britain: from a prospective ally in 1928 in the Zweites Buch to a "hate-inspired antagonist" in 1937 that was unwilling and unable to accept a strong Germany.
 The change was a complete reversal of Hitler's view of Britain.

 German historian Klaus Hildebrand has argued that the memorandum marked the beginning of an "ambivalent course" towards Britain.
 Likewise, Andreas Hillgruber contended that Hitler was embarking on expansion "without Britain": preferably "with Britain" but, if necessary, "against Britain".

 The first part of the document noted Hitler's wish that Germany should strive for autarky, as he reasoned that reliance on others makes a state weak.
 That has been labelled by some historians as a way of preparing Germany for conflict by ensuring that it was not economically reliant on states with which it could soon be at war.
 The memorandum's suggestion that certain types of autarky were not possible can thus be considered reasons for regarding war as something of a necessity.